NNN lease: Net lease planning as an investment tool

-NNN lease planning is a rich investment tool which provides the investor with many opportunities to navigate an ever-changing market.
 NNN lease investments are essentially inflation-protected bonds guaranteed by a credit tenant, rather than a state or local municipality.
 The tenant makes monthly payments to the landlord, while the real estate (and often rent bumps called for in the lease) provides the investor protection against inflation.
 NNN lease investments provide similar tax advantages as tax-exempt municipal bonds without forcing the investor to settle for lower yields.
 If investors were to purchase a bond in the secondary market and sell it for a profit years later, they would have to pay a capital gains tax on the profit regardless of whether or not the bond is exempt from income tax.
 This is not the case when investing in NNN leases because, although structured like a bond, they are still considered real estate investments and therefore can be depreciated in the same manner as similar income producing commercial real estate.
 The taxes on the income they generate can be reduced or deferred over the life of the asset.
 Investors, of course, have to pay taxes on recaptured depreciation back when property is sold; however, this can be circumvented by utilizing a 1031 exchange by purchasing a like-kind property.
 NNN leased investments are also financeable, allowing the investor to leverage the credit of their tenant while also creating tax-deductible interest payments.

-Off-market NNN properties

-An off-market NNN property is a NNN property that is available for sale, but not publicly marketed.
-Many investors and developers prefer off-market transactions for a variety of reasons, one of which is controlling the publicity of the availability of the property, which could create issues with other lease negotiations on other deals.
-There are several professional commercial real estate brokers that specialize in off-market NNN properties.